Kagebounshin/neverday-milestone-project-1/README.md

 # Neverday.

 This is my 1st milestone project in User-Centric Frontend Development.
-An assignment from [CodeInstitute]().
+An assignment from [CodeInstitute](https://codeinstitute.net/).
+The band wich this website is for, is a real band, and its called Neverday.

 Neverday plays punk/rock with influences from metal, hardcore and skatepunk.
 Combining energy and catchy melodies with lyrics about love, death and anxiety.

+And guess what, I play with the band.

 ---
 ## Table Of Content